s-rayleigh/PrefabPool/README.md

 You can also configure the pool **per prefab** using the `Configure` method and providing the `PoolParameters` struct, which allows you to specify the following parameters:
-- The max capacity of the pool (`int.MaxValue` by default)
+- `maxCapacity` – the max capacity of the pool (`int.MaxValue` by default).
-- Whether to activate an object when it's taken from the pool (`true` by default)
+- `activateOnGet` – whether to activate an object when it's taken from the pool (`true` by default).
+- `groupReturned` – enables grouping returned instances into an object to simplify scene objects hierarchy navigation.
-- Action to perform when the object is:
+- Actions to perform:
-  - Created by the pool
+  - `onCreate` – when an object created by the pool.
-  - Taken from the pool
+  - `onGet` – when an object taken from the pool.
-  - Returned to the pool
+  - `onRelease` – when an object returned to the pool.
-  - Destroyed by the pool
+  - `onDestroy` – when an object destroyed by the pool.

 You can adjust these parameters at any time.